exceptionless/Website/content/news/2016/2016-08-01-real-time-app-configuration-event-settings.md

 ![exceptionless integrations](/assets/img/news/integrations-300x143.png)

-Integrations with tools like Slack, Hipchat, JIRA, Basecamp, and others are very popular and can add a level of automated notifications, etc, to your workflow.
+Integrations with tools like Slack, HipChat, JIRA, Basecamp, and others are very popular and can add a level of automated notifications, etc, to your workflow.
 So, on the integrations tab of your project's configuration you can create web hooks to integrate with your service or others as mentioned.
 Each web hook has a URL that it can call, and options for when it should be called.
 When a selected event occurs, a POST request is submitted with either event or stack data in JSON format.
-For more details and sample data, visit the [Exceptionless integrations documentation](https://github.com/exceptionless/Exceptionless/wiki/Integrations).
+For more details and sample data, visit the [Exceptionless integrations documentation](/docs/integrations/).

 ## That About Covers It!